 LG Watch Sport: Design

 Chunky yet funky – that's how I rate the Sport on looks.
-With a 14.2mm-thick case that's 51mm tall, it's hefty, but it carries its dimensions well.
-Normally I wouldn't wear a watch this big, but I like the shape of the Sport, even if I still think it could do with slimming down.
+With a 14.2mm-thick case that's 51mm tall, it's hefty, and won't have Fossil worried.
+Normally I wouldn't wear a watch this big, but I like the shape of the Sport, even if I still think it could do with slimming down a fair bit.
 I reviewed the grey titanium, but there's also a blue version that will only be available on the Google Store.

 If you do find it too big then your only other option right now is the Style, which is sadly stripped of many of the features that make the Sport a good standalone smartwatch.